-I Went on a Stakeout with a Private Investigator and Learned About Boredom
+I Went on a Stakeout With a Private Investigator and Learned About Boredom

-According to Raymond Chandler, Sir Arthur Conan Doyle, and a lot of reality TV, being a private detective is awesome.
+According to Raymond Chandler, Sir Arthur Conan Doyle, and a lot of reality TV, being a private investigator is awesome.
 Or so I thought until I attended a stakeout with a guy I'll call Dave.

-VICE: Hey, Dave, what are we doing here?
+VICE: Hey Dave, what are we doing here?

 Dave: We're waiting here to serve a court summons.
 Normally you'd just knock on the door and hand them over.
 But this person is a little tricky because they're hard to get hold of.
 So when we see the guy we'll follow and hand the papers over.
-This is a somewhat unique case, though.
+This is a somewhat unique case though.

 Why is it unique?
 What sort of work do you usually do?

 All sorts.
 You've got corporate jobs where you're working for a larger company that wants a particular aspect of their business looked into.
 Then you've got your WorkCover jobs.
 In those situations the insurance company wants to know if a person on benefits is genuinely injured.
 Then you get your private jobs where the husband or wife thinks a partner is cheating.